aquasecurity/tracee/docs/docs/deep-dive/dropping-capabilities.md

 - `--capabilities add=cap_X,cap_Y` (docker env variable CAPABILITIES_ADD)
 - `--capabilities drop=cap_Y,capZ` (docker env variable CAPABILITIES_DROP)

-The first will add given capabilities to the Required ring (so events might be able to work).
+The first will add given capabilities to the Base ring, the ring that describe capabilities that will always be effective while tracee is running, so events might be able to work.
 The last will remove the capabilities from that same ring.

+> Tracee-rules do not support adding or removing specific capabilities.